quintel/documentation/general/heat_pumps.md

 # Heat pumps

 In 2017 improvements to the way heat pumps are modelled in the ETM have been implemented.
 These improvements include temperature dependency of the COP of heat pumps air and hybrid heat pumps and the addition of buffers for hot water and space heating.
-For hybrid heat pumps (HHP) the user can use sliders that determine when the HHP switches to gas.
+For hybrid heat pumps (HHP) the user can use sliders that determine when the HHP switches to gas or hydrogen.

 ## Temperature dependency of COP
 Heat pumps extract heat from air (HHP and heat pump air) or water (heat pump ground).
 The coefficient of performance (COP) is influenced by the temperature of the source from which heat is extracted.